kmiu2/kenny-miu-website/README.md

 # My Personal Website
 This is my personal website that I wrote using ReactJS.
 It showcases my work experiences and projects that I have worked.
-It deploys with Netlify so that I can easily push to GitHub to update my wesite.
+It deploys with Netlify so that I can easily push to GitHub to update my website.

 ## My Contacts
 You can contact me at: